 The analogy also highlights the role of consistency.
 Most people are compassionate in that they care about certain animals like dogs and cats, but they do nothing to help farm animals.
 The situation is even worse if we consider wild animal suffering and digital sentience.
 So, little concern for suffering only goes a long way if it’s consistent, that is, includes all sentient beings.

-Convincing more people of our value system (or parts thereof) seems robustly positive because they will pursue interventions that are positive for this value system in expectation (unless they are extremely irrational).
+At first blush, convincing more people of our value system (or parts thereof) is robustly positive because they will pursue interventions that are positive for this value system in expectation (unless they are highly irrational).
 Better values also reduce expected suffering from unknown unknowns.